kirlf/CSP/FEC/Convolutional codes modeling.md

 ![hardsoft](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/softhard.png)

 *Fig. 5.
-Comparison of QPSK with and without convolutional codes (7, [175 133]) (AWGN).*
+Comparison of QPSK with and without convolutional codes (7, [171 133]) (AWGN).*

+Another important option of the Viterbi decoder is the **traceback depth**.
+This parameter means decoder memory and relates to the Trellis structures.
+The traceback depth is typicaly selected arroding to [these hints]:

+- A rate 1/2 code has a Traceback depth of *5(k – 1)*.
+- A rate 2/3 code has a Traceback depth of *7.5(k – 1)*.
+- A rate 3/4 code has a Traceback depth of *10(k – 1)*.
+- A rate 5/6 code has a Traceback depth of *15(k – 1)*.

+where *k* is the constraint length.

+The shortlist of the required theory is completed.
 The MATLAB modeling of the transmission of the encoded message is presented below.

 ## Modeling in MatLab
 This code is developed by example of description of [**convenc**](https://de.mathworks.com/help/comm/ref/convenc.html) MatLab function.